Competitive eating: Modern times

-As of 2022, the most successful male competitor is Joey Chestnut, who has won a total of fifteen times since 2007.
+As of 2023, the most successful male competitor is Joey Chestnut, who has won Nathan's Hot Dog Eating Contest a total of sixteen times since 2007.
 Chestnut also holds the record for most hot dogs consumed in the contest, with 76 in 2021.
 The second most successful is Takeru Kobayashi, who won six consecutive titles from 2001 to 2006.
 Both men hold multiple world records relating to eating, with Kobayashi holding 5, and Chestnut 14.
 Bob Shoudt "Notorious B.O.B." won the largest prize ever in a professional eating contest in the 2017 Philadelphia Wing Bowl - $50,000 in prizes (Hyundai Santa Fe, $10,000, ring and medallion).

 In 2011, Nathan's Hot Dog Eating Contest introduced a female-only tournament.
-The most successful competitor in this contest is Miki Sudo, with seven consecutive wins since 2014.
-She is the reigning female champion as of 2020 and also holds the record for most hot dogs eaten by a female contestant, with 48.5.
+The most successful competitor in this contest is Miki Sudo, with nine wins since 2014.
+She is the reigning female champion as of 2024 and also holds the record for most hot dogs eaten by a female contestant, with 51.
 She currently holds 3 world records.